 * photo by Phil Rigby

 Katie graduated from the University of St Andrews in 2013 with an MLitt in Creative Writing (Poetry), following on from her BA English from Royal Holloway, University of London, in 2012.
-She currently lives in Cumbria, where she facilitates creative writing workshops in schools and runs Word Mess monthly open mic night.
+She currently lives in Cumbria, where she writes and facilitates creative writing workshops in schools.

 Her debut novel, My Name is Monster, was published by Canongate in 2019.
 In 2017, she was one of twelve writers selected for mentoring by Penguin Random House on their inaugural WriteNow scheme.